code0monkey1/-Javascript-oop/README.md

 > *hasOwnProperty() allows you to find the origin of a particular property*

   *Upon passing in a string of the property name you're looking for, the method will return a boolean indicating whether or not the property belongs to the object itself (i.e., that property was not inherited)*

+> Using hasOwnProperty(), we gain insight about a certain property's origins.

 ```javascript
 function Phone() {